 Huh, it’s been a long week.
 Last Tuesday we left Portugal and started heading to Asia.
 And now, 7 days and 4 long flights later, we are in Kuala Lumpur, capital of Malaysia.
 As we already said few weeks ago, to make our trip from Portugal to Malaysia more interesting and to see some new places, we decided to make a few short stops along the way.
 At the same time sticking to our budget – flights from Portugal to Kuala Lumpur cost us 350 EUR per person.

-Our stops were – Bucharest, capital of Romania (3 full days), Dubai (24+ hours) and Guanzhou (about 18 hours).
+Our stops were – capital of Romania – Bucharest (3 full days), Dubai (24+ hours) and Guangzhou (about 18 hours).

 From Portugal to Bucharest and from Bucharest to Dubai we flew with Wizzair.
 If you are two people and you will have at least 2 flights each it’s worth to pay for joining a WIZZ Discount Club.
+Because you will immediately save more than you spent to join the discount club.
 From Dubai to Guanzhou and from Guanzhou to Kuala Lumpur we had a connecting flight from China Southern Airlines.

 And we were right – we enjoyed our time spent in Dubai, but we wouldn’t want to live there for more than a week or two.
 Not now at least.